sarahbarron/Stream-3-Project/README.md

 - Messages - used for displaying messages to the customers
 - Forms - User Creation form - used for the creation of a new customer
 - User model - the model I stored new customers details into - email, username, first name & last name
+- django forms bootstrap library for styling of forms